plenoptic-org/plenoptic_presentations/README.md

     apply additional classes or styling.

 When run on an input file named `slides.md` ,the script will produce a file named `slides-render.md` (in general, appending `-render` before the `.md` file extension), which is the name of the file that should be in the frontmatter of `slides.html`.

+> [!CAUTION]
+> For some reason, the rendering gets weird if there are too many blank newlines around the code blocks.
+See `2025-05-16_vss-symposium/slides.md` for a working example: a single empty line before and after the `<div>` that is wrapped around the code block.

 ### Render automatically during development